hartwigmedical/actin/molecular/README.md

 | ensembl_data_dir        | /path/to/ensembl_data_dir      | The path towards the v37 ensembl data directory                 |
 | known_fusion_file       | /path/to/known_fusion_file     | The path towards the v37 known fusion file                      |

-Note that currently it is assumed that all molecular tests provided by the clinical input have been analysed with respect to ref genome version V37 (GRCh37 or HG19).
+Currently, it is assumed that all molecular tests provided by the clinical input have been analysed with respect to ref genome version V37 (
+GRCh37 or HG19).

 ## ACTIN molecular datamodel